Course Syllabus

 Evaluation

 During the course you will hand in assignments containing exercises solved in class.
-Furthermore, you will complete a larger project that consists of a paper review and the network-based analysis of a dataset.
-You will be allowed to choose your own paper for the review and dataset for the project, but you can also get assistance from the teacher.
+Furthermore, you will complete a larger project that consists of the network-based analysis of a dataset.
+You will be allowed to choose the dataset for the project, but you can also get assistance from the teacher.

 Both project and assignments are group efforts.
 The teacher will rate all the assignments.
 The group members will receive the same grade for the hand-ins but grades among members of a group might differ for the presentations (all depending on each student's performance during those).